Graphs

 Views can either be bound to a scenario or registered app-wide.
 More on this here.

 A click on the Export Show/hide pivot controls button toggles the presentation mode, which allows the pivot tool to look like a normal graphic renderer without pivot controls.
-The combination of predefined views and the presentation mode, which can be set as the default display, offers extensive possibilities for data visualization and in-depth analyses.
-A slice, or "view" of data can be exported as a PNG or CSV file.
+Only configured views and export buttons remain visible.
+The presentation mode can be very useful for users who do not want to play around with the data in the pivot tool, but only want to view predefined views/reports.
+The combination of predefined views and the presentation mode, which can be set as the default display in the Configuration Mode, offers extensive possibilities for data visualization and in-depth analyses.

 Load views